 How to apply and entry requirements

-Regardless of the program you decide, please ensure you allow yourself sufficient time to prepare.
+Regardless of the program you choose, ensure you have adequate time to prepare.
 The application process, from the time you start researching opportunities to the point of submitting an application may take four to six months.
 However, this may be efficiently completed in merely a few weeks if you are well prepared, informed and organised.

-To be eligible to participate in an exchange program you must have:
+To be eligible to participate in an intercampus exchange program, you must have:

-- Completed at least 48 credit points of your course at Monash
+- completed at least 18 credit points of your course at Monash

 - Some schools may not permit you to undertake overseas study in the final semester of your course, therefore, please check with your course management office before completing your application.